MeghnaUrs/Web-based-Sign-Language-Classifier/README.md

 ***Setup and Installation***

-Change torch wheel file in requirements.txt based on Windows, Linux or Mac OS being used. <a href="https://pytorch.org/get-started/locally/#anaconda">Check here<a><br>
+Change torch and torchvision in requirements.txt based on Windows, Linux or Mac OS being used and installation method. <a href="https://pytorch.org/get-started/locally/">Check here<a><br>

 Step 0: ```Git clone this project```<br>
 Step 1: ```cd <local-repository-folder>``` <br>